Haiku Point 2

 No analysis available

-Cable TV inclusion is strongly supported for Haiku Point/Haiku Point 2.
-At least two current remarks directly state the HOA fee includes cable or basic cable TV, and the MLS data shows CABTV in 15 of 20 listings.
-This looks consistent across multiple agents rather than a one-off copy-paste error.
+Cable TV inclusion is strongly supported for Haiku Point / Haiku Point 2.
+At least two current remarks directly state the HOA fee includes "Basic cable TV" or "cable/internet," and the MLS history shows CABTV in most listings, suggesting this is a building-level amenity rather than a one-off entry.

 There is no clear public-remark support for common area electricity in these listings.
-Although the current MLS data shows OTCOEX in 11 of 20 listings, none of the remarks explicitly describe common electrical costs being included, so this appears to be unverified/possibly copy-paste data.
+Even though the MLS data shows OTCOEX in a moderate number of entries, the absence of any remark-based confirmation makes this feature unreliable and likely agent-entered without verification.

 No analysis available